11 minutes read

 The situation is somewhat confusing.
 In short, yes, industrial hemp is legal in the UK as long as it contains less than 0,2% THC.
 On top of that, you need a governmental license that grants you the legal status of hemp producer in the UK.

-Additional confusion comes from the guidelines issued by the Home office in regards to hemp cultivation and which parts of the plant can be used in the production of CBD oil.
+Additional confusion comes from the guidelines issued by the Home Office regarding hemp cultivation and which parts of the plant can be used in the production of CBD oil.
 According to the rules, the parts of the Cannabis Sativa which are the richest in CBD cannot be used in CBD products.
 A consequence of this is that a lot of industrial hemp produced in the UK is not used in the products and must be destroyed, all of this makes industrial hemp production, despite low levels of THC, economically unsound.

 Back to CBD